-I could go on and on, singing the praises of Instagram and espousing why you should embrace this image-sharing app.
+I could go on and on, singing the praises of Instagram and espousing why you should embrace this social media image-sharing app.

-However, there are some rookie mistakes that people are making, and, if you’re not careful, you can fall into the same traps.
+However, there are some rookie mistakes that people are making.
+There are Instagram marketing tips that can help you avoid falling into the same traps.

 Avoid these 7 Instagram marketing mistakes if you want to succeed with your Instagram campaign.